Cochlear Implant Surgery by Specialist Doctor Barrie Tan

 Infection

-As with any surgical procedure, there is a risk of infection at the incision site.
-Proper post-surgical care and antibiotics can help minimise this risk.
+A small risk of infection exists at the incision site following surgery.
+Proper wound care and antibiotics are used to minimise this risk.

 Tinnitus